 You should be trading with a plan that has some sort of positive track record–this is accomplished by perfecting your method in a demo account before risking real money.
-None of us likes to lose, but by succumbing to loss aversion our plan is thrown out the window.
-The trading method is no longer calculated and results will likely be poor or inconsistent at best.
+None of us like to lose, but by succumbing to loss aversion our plan is thrown out the window.
+The trading method is no longer based on cold-hard calculation, and results will likely be poor or inconsistent at best.

 Causes of Loss Aversion in Trading

 We don’t like to lose, and statistics show the majority of humans will gamble in order to avoid a loss.
-In the 1979 study, participants were asked if they preferred a $7500 loss, or they could “roll the dice” for a 75% chance of losing $10,000 or a 25% loss of $0 .
+In a 1979 study, participants were asked if they preferred a $7500 loss, or they could “roll the dice” for a 75% chance of losing $10,000 or a 25% chance of the loss being $0.
 Most opted to gamble.
-In trading terms this is like moving your stop loss order.
+In trading terms, this is like moving your stop loss order.
 You can take your loss, or let it mount.
-If you let it mount there is a possibility you may get back to even, but there is a good chance you’ll end up losing more because you’ve already be proven wrong on the trade.
+If you let it mount there is a possibility you may get back to even, but there is a good chance you’ll end up losing more because you’ve already been proven wrong on the trade.